shajra/nix-project/doc/project-developing.md

 # Next Steps<a id="sec-6"></a>

-This guide and the scaffolded project used as an example, shows how to make packages providing a simple shell script.
+This guide and the scaffolded project used as an example, show how to make packages providing a simple shell script.
 You will likely want to start making packages for other languages.

 Nix has an [official learning starting point](https://nixos.org/learn.html), that is a good next step.
 In particular, you will find yourself reading the [Nixpkgs manual](https://nixos.org/nixpkgs/manual).

-The guides included with this project cover more of the language-general aspects of Nix and Nixpkgs.
-Each programming language ecosystems has its set of unique requirements and idiosyncrasies.
-Nixpkgs provide functions to assist with each language, which can lead to some divergent experiences packaging and developing with Nix.
+The guides included in this project cover more of the language-agnostic aspects of Nix and Nixpkgs.
+Each programming language ecosystem has its set of unique requirements and idiosyncrasies.
+Nixpkgs provide functions to assist with each language, which can lead to some divergent experiences when packaging and developing with Nix.
 The Nixpkgs manual has [dedicated sections for each language](https://nixos.org/manual/nixpkgs/stable/#chap-language-support).
 Eventually, you will find yourself diving into [Nixpkgs source code](https://github.com/NixOS/nixpkgs).

 The Nix ecosystem is vast.
-This project and documentation illustrates just a small sample of what Nix can do.
+This project and documentation illustrate just a small sample of what Nix can do.